U.S. flag

 Protocol for Validation of Results

 Census will validate results obtained from the SSB on the internal, confidential version of these data (Completed Gold Standard Files).
-Users who wish to obtain validated results should follow the protocol outlined here.
+This service is available only to users who have an approved application and received access to the SSB data.
+Users who wish to obtain validated results should follow the protocol outlined below.

-• The restricted access site will provide SAS and Stata analysis software and a computing environment similar to the one used to analyze the confidential Completed Gold Standard data on Census Bureau internal computers.
+• Only SAS and Stata programs compatible with the program versions available on the Census Bureau internal computers (SAS 9.4 M8 and Stata/SE 18.0) will be accepted and analyzed with the confidential Completed Gold Standard data on Census Bureau internal computers.
 Researchers should follow the Census Bureau programming requirements described in SSB Validation Request Guidelines to ensure that the programs will successfully transfer to internal Census computers for validation.
-Researchers should plan to share their results and programs from the synthetic data analysis with the Census Bureau.
+Researchers should plan to share and submit their results and programs from the synthetic data analysis with the Census Bureau.

-• After programs have successfully run without error on the synthetic data, researchers may request that Census run these programs on the Completed Gold Standard Files.
-Only programs successfully run without error on the SDS will be eligible to be run on the confidential data by Census staff.
+• After programs have successfully run without error on the synthetic data in the user’s local environment, researchers may request that the Census Bureau run these programs on the Completed Gold Standard File.
+Only programs that successfully run without error will be eligible to be run on the confidential data by Census staff.
 Any programs that produce errors on the Completed Gold Standard Files will be returned to users for correction.
-Researchers also need to ensure that their output follows the Census disclosure review rounding rules (see DRB Rounding Rules Memo).
+Researchers also need to ensure that their output follows the Census disclosure guidelines and standards (See the FSRDC Disclosure Avoidance Methods Handbook) and that estimates adhere to the rounding rules (see DRB Rounding Rules Memo).

 • Once an analysis has been repeated on the Completed Gold Standard File, the results will be reviewed by Census staff for disclosure concerns.
-Researchers should familiarize themselves with standard Census disclosure rules for outside projects (See the FSRDC Disclosure Avoidance Methods Handbook here) and should fill out the appropriate memo documenting the requested output (see FSRDC Clearance Request Memo).
-Data products and output approved by Census staff will be released to the users, ORES/SSA, and SOI/IRS.
+Data products and output approved by Census staff will be released to the user via email.
+As part of our data usage agreement, we report the data products released with ORES/SSA, and SOI/IRS to document the justification and need for the SSB data.

-• The validation process can be accomplished in as little as one week for simple results that are generated by clean code and have no disclosure issues.
-However, if the code does not run properly, the sample sizes are too small, or the researcher does not accurately fill out the disclosure memo, the process can take much longer.
+• The validation process can be accomplished in as little as 7 business days for simple results that are generated by clean code and have no disclosure issues.
+However, if the program/code does not run properly, the sample sizes are too small, or the researcher does not accurately fill out the disclosure memo, the process can take much longer.
 Census makes no guarantee on the length of time between submission of programs and the release of results from the confidential data.

 • For more information about the validation process, including advice on how to make the process go smoothly and quickly, please see SSB Validation Request Guidelines.